If You're Thirsty, You're Already Dehydrated: Our 5-Day Hydration Challenge Can Help

 Water makes up as much as 60 percent of our body mass, and understandably so since it’s required in all of our organs, tissues, and cells for proper functioning.
 So it's no surprise that staying hydrated is one of the healthiest things we can do for our bodies.

 The thing is, you might not even realize when you’ve entered dehydration territory: Thirst is not the first indicator that you need more H2O, so if you’re feeling thirsty, chances are you’re already dehydrated.
-Mild dehydration starts when you lose as little as 1 to 3 percent of your body’s water content from normal reasons like metabolism, waste removal, or excessive sweating from a workout or a hot summer day.
-And it starts to impair everything from your energy levels and mood to your cognition and mental stamina—it even disrupts your bathroom schedule.
+Mild dehydration starts when you lose as little as 1 to 3 percent1 of your body’s water content from normal reasons like metabolism, waste removal, or excessive sweating from a workout or a hot summer day.
+And it starts to impair everything from your energy levels and mood2 to your cognition and mental stamina3—it even disrupts your bathroom schedule.

 Take this five-day hydration challenge to help keep your body performing at its best all day.